Lawyer for Bicycle Accident in Lake St. Louis, MO

 - Faulty car or bike components

-While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report found that accidents on the side of the road do more damage because of the higher speeds involved.
-Your Lake St. Louis, MO bike accident lawyer at Halvorsen Klote will conduct a comprehensive investigation into your accident to determine the cause of your injuries and who is liable for your damages.
+While most bike accidents happen at intersections, a National Transport Safety Board report stated that accidents on the side of the road are more severe because of the higher speeds involved.
+Your Lake St. Louis, MO bike accident lawyer at Halvorsen Klote will conduct a thorough investigation into your accident to who and/or what caused it and who is to blame for your injuries.

 What Are Common Injuries from Lake St. Louis, MO Bicycle Accidents?